my garden chores for october 2014

 - Protect or store weather-vulnerable pots: At a minimum, move pots under cover, where they will at least dry off (to minimize heave/thaw effects of weather).
 More tricks on weather-proofing and overwintering pots are in this story, with my friend Ken Druse.

 - Weed!
 Besides cleaning up around diseased plants, this is a giant “must.”
-Even if you can’t weed, exactly, deadhead your weeds now and discard the seeds deep in the woods or somewhere they cannot resprout.
+Even if you can’t weed, exactly, deadhead your weeds now and discard the seeds somewhere they cannot resprout.
 Fewer seeds now, fewer weeds next year.
 My archive of weed stories (bet you’ll find your worst offenders in there).

 how’d you do? evaluate the garden